The Minister has ten minutes.

 We are one of the few jurisdictions that did not set out a national e-learning platform; we simply gave schools a list of apps.
 While the Minister is right to praise teachers and students for what they have been doing with regard to remote learning, they really have not received the level of assistance from the State that was received in other countries and jurisdictions.
 They have been, and are, working against the odds.

 The Minister has put forward a system of calculated grades.
-We want the class of 2020, their rights and their progression through education to be protected to the best of the State's ability.
+We want the class of 2020, its rights and its progression through education to be protected to the best of the State's ability.
 These calculated grades differ slightly from the system I suggested but I accept the reason the Department has given for putting this system forward.
 The vast majority of teachers are willing to step up to the plate and to award these calculated grades in light of this year being exceptional.
 They are certainly worried and concerned about it but we know from their representative bodies that they will do it.

 It has to be said, however, that there are heartfelt concerns about how the Department proposes to adjust grades.
 I am concerned about this.
 There is no evidence in the Minister's statement to the Dáil that the Department is consulting with outside experts with regard to the models to be used for this process and I believe it is not.
 The Minister has set out that the State Examinations Commission is, under statute, not allowed to get involved in this.
 That is a major flaw that must be rectified at the earliest possible opportunity.
 There are expertise and people within the State Examinations Commission who would be of considerable assistance to this whole process and who could provide necessary help.
 There is expertise in the inspectorate and the Department but, considering the scale of the project and the legal vulnerabilities the Minister has introduced, independent expert advice to the Minister and Department is absolutely essential in the setting up of the model to ensure that no one will be advantaged or disadvantaged by it.
 The model must be used simply to standardise, to ensure the system is working and to ensure that teachers' predictions, which the Department has said are key, form the basis of children's calculated grades.
 It is imperative that independent expert advice be given.